I Love Rock 'n' Roll: Background

 Joan Jett saw the Arrows perform "I Love Rock 'n' Roll" on their weekly UK television series Arrows while she was touring England with the Runaways in 1976.
 The Runaways' producer and manager Kim Fowley had the band learn the song in the summer of 1977, during the brief period when Vicki Blue had replaced Jackie Fox as bass player and Cherie Currie was still the group's vocalist.
 However, the band ultimately passed on the song since they had previously covered The Velvet Underground's "Rock & Roll".
 After the Runaways disbanded, Jett recorded the first version of the song in 1979, with Steve Jones and Paul Cook of Sex Pistols.
 It was released on vinyl in 1979 on Vertigo Records as a B-side to "You Don't Own Me" to limited success.

 In 1981, Jett re-recorded the song with her newly-founded band, the Blackhearts, to be featured on the album of the same name.
 Jett recalled the recording being vigorously paced, since, "During the weekdays we'd be in the studio and during the weekends we'd travel around the New York area, the Northeast, doing gigs, [...] we were doing both without really stopping.
 Which was good I thought, it really kept us together, it kept us sharp."
 It was produced by Kenny Laguna, Jett's long-time friend and collaborator, and Ritchie Cordell.
 Like the Arrows' original version, it is a hard rock song.

 Of the song's impact compared to the Arrows' original recording, Dave Ling of Louder quipped that "you'd be forgiven for not knowing it was a cover version."
-Merrill himself told Jett in 2013 that "she was an honorary Arrow because she looked like one of us.
+Arrow band member Alan Merrill himself told Jett in 2013 that "she was an honorary Arrow because she looked like one of us.
 I always fancied her, and we developed a loose friendship.
 Since then she has played a large part in my life and I in hers, whether she admits it or not."